 Let the mounted mouse wake up from anesthesia and become acclimated to the treadmill and microscope environment for at least 10 min.

-Locate tAKARα-positive neurons using epifluorescence.
+Navigate to the injection location under epi-illumination.
 Document fiducial features (i.e., blood vessels) under brightfield to aid imaging of the same region of interest (ROI) during subsequent imaging sessions.

 Activate the 2pFLIM PMT by switching on the hardware command voltage control.
 Eliminate any incoming light other than the emitted light from the brain tissue.
-Switch off the epifluorescence light source and close the enclosure of the 2pFLIM rig.
+Switch off the epi- illumination light source and close the enclosure of the 2pFLIM rig.

 Acquire a z-stack 2pFLIM image using the 2pFLIM acquisition software FLIMimage with the following recommended settings for imaging tAKARα-positive somata in awake mice.
 Set frame averaging to 3 frames, scanning speed to 2 ms/line, image size to 128 x 128 pixels, and field of view to 90−100 μm.
 Adjust imaging settings based on the preparation and hardware configuration.